2012 Florida State Seminoles football team: Clemson

-Florida State Leads Series: 17 – 8

-Pregame Line: FSU −9.5, FSU −14 (Vegas odds)

 Following its meeting with Wake Forest, Florida State hosted the Clemson Tigers in a key division game.
 Clemson defeated Florida State the previous season 35–30 at Death Valley en route to the Atlantic Division title and an ACC Championship.
 The winner of this game has represented the Atlantic Division in the ACC Championship Game for the past three years with Clemson winning the division title in 2009, Florida State winning the division title in 2010 and Clemson taking the division title the following year.
 ESPN's College Gameday was on the campus of Florida State University for the game.
 The program previously visited the school for a game against Oklahoma during the 2011 season.
 It is their eighth time hosting and the show's twenty-fourth appearance at an FSU game.

 Florida State won the game 49–37 after trailing by seven at halftime and erasing a fourteen-point deficit in the second half.
-Clemson struck first when, during the first drive of the game, Tajh Boyd hooked up with Deandre Hopkins for a 60-yard touchdown pass.
+Clemson struck first when, during the first drive of the game, Tajh Boyd hooked up with DeAndre Hopkins for a 60-yard touchdown pass.
 Florida State responded with a 13-yard touchdown run from Lonnie Pryor.
 The game then went back and forth throughout the first half with Clemson scoring on a 6-yard touchdown run from Andre Ellington and Florida State scoring with a James Wilder, Jr. 5-yard touchdown run.
 Clemson took the lead again with a 17-yard touchdown pass from Tajh Boyd to Brandon Ford after capitalizing on an FSU turnover.
 Clemson went into halftime with the lead.
 Florida State had many miscues that kept them from points, including two fumbles, two missed field goals, and a questionable 4th down call that kept them from leading.